grpc/proposal/A51-custom-backend-metrics.md

 Note that the API should be designed such that it is available to any LB policy without other policies having to know or care about out-of-band reporting.
-For example, it should be possible for a non-leaf LB policy to subscribe to out-of-band reports from a child policy like round_robin, which does not know anything about out-of-band-reports and will not contain any code to handle them.
+For example, it should be possible for a non-leaf LB policy to subscribe to out-of-band reports from a child policy like `round_robin`, which does not know anything about out-of-band-reports and will not contain any code to handle them.

 When a subchannel first establishes a connection, if at least one LB policy is subscribing to out-of-band reporting,